cfunkz/Python-Flask-Postgres-API/README.md

 # Python-Flask-Postgres-API
-An API example using python, flask and postgres sql with pooling
+An API example using python, flask and postgres sql with pooling, caching and rate limit for requests.

 ## Requirements
 - `pip install flask`
 - `pip install psycopg2`
 - `pip install Flask-Limiter`
+- `pip install Flask-Caching`

 ## How to use
 - Edit the `config.json` file adding your database details from which you want to pull the data